orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Strategy
-* **Definition:** *Define a family of algorithms, encapsulate each one, and make them interchangeabl, lets the algorithm vary independently from clients that use it*
+* **Definition:** *Defines a family of algorithms, encapsulate each one, and make them interchangeable, lets the algorithm vary independently from clients that use it*
 * **Frequency of use:** *Medium high*